 - Art Supplies: Look for supplies without a very specific purpose, such as paint, pipe cleaners, fabric, tongue depressors, glue, tape, and post-its.
 These open-ended supplies allow kids to set the course of their own creative play, and can be used for an infinite number of projects.
 When kids have an idea, having the supplies they need on hand can help them make their vision a reality.

 - Costume Basics: Jump-start imaginative play with basic costume pieces to get your child’s wheels turning.
 A plain cape can create a hundred different superheroes.
 A handful of hats can inspire a score of creative characters.
 An old scarf is a lasso, a pet snake, or a forest path.
 When a child is dressed unlike their normal self, they may feel more able to explore and imagine in ways they normally would not.

 - Project Subscription Gifts: Several companies have come out with subscriptions for boxes that are delivered once a month, and allow kids to explore new concepts, projects, countries and people, and activities.
-Kiwi Crate and Makers Kit are both great places to start your search.
+Kiwi Crate, Make: Kits and Creation Crate are great places to start your search.

 - The Write Stuff: If your child likes to write or draw, give them supplies to create their own book, a journal or notebook in which to write their thoughts and reflections, or fun stationery and letter-writing supplies.
-Help your child find a pen pal - you can collaborate to find a match through online networks like International Pen Friends, PenPal World, and Student Letter Exchange.
+Help your child find a pen pal - you can collaborate to find a match through online networks like International Pen Friends and PenPal World.